ksmills88/liri-node-app/README.md

 When called, LIRI will take the text inside of a text file and use it to call on one of the 3 previous commands using the fs Node package to read the text file.

-To see my code, visit my repo at https://github.com/ksmills88/liri-node-app
+To see my code, visit my repository at https://github.com/ksmills88/liri-node-app